-1. Just to set context, there are almost 11 types of Veena.
-It is said that Rudra Veena is king of Instruments and all string instruments are shaped from it.
-Can you share any of it’s mythological and historical aspect?
+Just to set the context, there are almost 11 types of Veena.
+It is said that Rudra Veena is the king of Instruments and all string instruments are shaped from it.
+Can you share any of it’s a mythological and historical aspect?

-2. I was going through your website which mentions, stage and mic requirements for a small baithak to a large concert.
-Can you tell demands of this instrument and why?
+I was going through your website which mentions, stage and mic requirements for a small Baithak to a large concert.
+Can you tell the demands of this instrument and why?

-4. Can you tell us challenges of making and playing a Veena.
+Can you tell us the challenges of making and playing Veena?
 It takes 6 to 7 months to make a Veena.
-It has challenges since it’s made as per the size of there person.
-Also it’s tuning before playing is a big task in itself.
-In fact in one of your interviews, you have said, Veena is a like and elephant.
+It has challenges since it’s made as per the size of their person.
+Also, it’s tuning before playing is a big task in itself.
+In fact, in one of your interviews, you have said, Veena is alike and elephant.
 What is so intense about it?

-5. What is that silence playing even after plucking of the strings have stopped?
+What is that silence playing even after the plucking of the strings has stopped?
 It is very peculiar to string instruments as oppose to percussion or wind instruments.

-6. Rudra Veena has been with us since Rigveda and Samaveda, or lets call it Satya-yuga.
+Rudra Veena has been with us since Rigveda and Samaveda, or let’s call it Satya-yuga.
 What is the long term future of Veena (Rudra) in Kali-yuga?

 About Mohi Baha'ud-din Dagar